 Other local travel information

-The safety standards Australians might expect from tour operators are not always met, especially for activities such as adventure sports.
+The safety standards you might expect from tour operators are not always met, especially for activities such as adventure sports.
 Sufficient life jackets and adequate safety equipment may not be provided.
-Recommended maintenance standards and safety precautions may not be observed.
+Recommended maintenance standards and safety precautions may be ignored.
 Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
 If appropriate safety equipment is not available, use another provider.
-Particular care should be taken when rafting or bungee jumping near Victoria Falls.
+Take particular when rafting or bungee jumping near Victoria Falls.

-When visiting the Victoria Falls themselves, take care to protect your passport from exposure to water.
-You may face difficulties if you try to travel using a damaged passport and you may have to pay for a replacement.
+When visiting the Victoria Falls, take care to protect your passport from exposure to water.
+You may face difficulties if you try to travel using a damaged passport.

-Swimming in lakes and rivers throughout Zimbabwe is unsafe because of the possibility of being attacked by wildlife and the risk of catching water-borne diseases such as bilharzia (schistosomiasis).
+Swimming in lakes and rivers is unsafe because of the possibility of being attacked by wildlife and the risk of catching water-borne diseases such as bilharzia (schistosomiasis).

 Strict immigration regulations apply to the travel of children under the age of 18 to and via South Africa.
-Please see our travel advice for
+More information:

 Always carry identity documentation or a copy of your passport in case you are stopped by Police or Immigration officials.